 - Bake for 6 to 8 minutes.

-Dust some of the cut out cookies with confectioners’ sugar (optional) and spread apricot jam on each solid cookie.
+- Dust some of the cut out cookies (poked side) with confectioners’ sugar, if you’d like.